viancamaulion/blitz-manual-rag-and-chatbots/README.md

 ## 🧪 Output

-Submit one of the following in the `#code-cuts` channel:
+Submit one of the following in the `#code-cuts` announcement thread:
 - GitHub repo with `README.md` (optional but it would be great!)
 - Screenshot of your output
 - Live demo (e.g., Vercel, Netlify) (optional)